InfernoCycle/YouTubeDownloader/README.md

   * [Disclaimer](#disclaimer)
 * [Sources Used](#sources-used)

+# Notice
+Released a New Application (1/04/25) that lets you improve your searches on YouTube so you can find videos more accurately. https://github.com/InfernoCycle/Inferno_YouTube_Filtering

 # Installations
 There are only window releases for this program.
 There will be future updates for linux users someday.